WhythiskolaveriD/smart-europa-ce144/content/pages/about.md

           my PhD I developed data-driven methods to process level 2 GRACE data at catchment scale.
 I work with multiple Earth observation datasets to estimate various surface processes that are related to ongoing climate change.
-In my free time I like to play badminton and cricket.
+In my free time I like to play outdoor sports.

           My research interest: